Tiffilore/Monkey_Business/evaluator/README.md

 This test tests the evaluation of defect asts, i.e. asts accompanied by error messages in the parser, which can also cause the evaluator to panic.
 It might be discussed whether testing the behaviour of the evaluator when being fed defect asts does not put too high standards on the evaluator, since usually the evaluator will be only used after checking the parser for errors.

-To help understand what is the underlying problem in these cases, her are two examples for defect parse trees (with and without token fields):
+To help understand what is the underlying problem in these cases, here are two examples for defect parse trees (with and without token fields):

   - `@ let`